-Now, thanks to an extremely generous donation of £25,000 including gift aid to Biff's Battle of the Grace Kelly Childhood Cancer Trust, we are delighted to announce that we are now able to offer financial support to families in South Devon.
+Now, thanks to an extremely generous donation of £20,000 including to Biff's Battle of the Grace Kelly Childhood Cancer Trust, we are delighted to announce that we are now able to offer financial support to families in South Devon.
 The kind donor would like to remain anonymous but requested that this generous donation should be used to help support families in parts of Devon in memory of Elizabeth.

 Biff's Battle was set up in memory of beautiful Elizabeth who sadly passed away from cancer in 2018.
 Since then, her mother Kathryn Voysey and her family have been tirelessly fundraising in her memory.
 To date, they have raised almost £34,000 for Biff’s Battle at the Grace Kelly Childhood Cancer Trust.
 You can read more about Elizabeth’s story here.